Baison Manikon

+In 2022, she became a presenter for Under Armour in Thailand.

 Biography

-Baison (nicknamed: cream) was born in the boxer family.
+Manikon (nicknamed: cream) was born in the boxing and fruit trading family.
+Her father owned a small Muay Thai gym.
 As a child, she was debilitated from asthma and allergy illnesses, for this reason, she turned to boxing starting with Muay Thai with father as a trainer.
 When she was 10, she began to be a female amateur Muay Thai boxer patrolling various tournaments in the region.
-With versatility beyond age, therefore she was given the opportunity to compete in "Thai Fight".
+With versatility beyond age, therefore she was given the opportunity to compete in "Thai Fight" in the name of "Mungkornkhao Pollamai-Plaked Gym" (มังกรขาว ผลไม้ปลากัดยิม) under her father stable.

 Later, she was persuaded to switch to amateur boxing from Somchai Poonsawat a technical director of Thailand Boxing Association, who has followed her in many bouts.
-The 2020 Summer Olympics was her first major tournament.
+The 2020 Summer Olympics was her first major tournament after only three years of amateur boxing.

+In the 2024 Summer Olympics, she competed in the women's 75 kg (middleweight) event.
+In the first stage (round of 16), she lost to Cindy Ngamba the EOR boxer with a landslide score of 0–5.
+She is the fifth Thai boxer to be eliminated out of a total of eight men and women.